szu-security-group/data-ownership-confirmation/README.md

-# Data Ownership Confirmation and Arbitration Based on Blockchain
+# Scalable and Dynamic Data Ownership Confirmation

 Data ownership confirmation is a prerequisite for trustworthy data circulation.
 Existing blockchain-based schemes often register each data item independently,